 There, the immigrant's application will be reviewed, and you will be asked questions to test the validity of your marriage—such as what the color of your kitchen curtains are, who sleeps on which side of the bed, and what you did to celebrate your last birthday.

 If either of you seems unable to answer the questions, you might be switched to meeting with the "fraud unit," for what is called a "Stokes interview."
 Each of you will then be separately asked an identical set of questions, and your answers compared to see how well they match up.

 You wouldn't think you'd need to prepare for a test about your own life.
 But anyone can be unobservant or forgetful, even though their marriage is the real thing.
 You'll feel most comfortable in your interview if you've anticipated and reviewed the most likely questions beforehand, such as:

-This is just a small sampling of the possible questions.
+This is just a small sampling of the many possible questions.
 The immigration officers are free to think up their own.

 Some couples make a game out of testing each other on questions like these, and others that they think up, in advance of the marriage interview.
 Try it out, and don't be too insulted if your spouse forgets what you bought for his or her last birthday!

 If your marriage is less than two years old at the time that you are either approved for permanent residence in the U.S. or enter the U.S. on your approved immigrant visa, you will receive "conditional," not "permanent" residence.

 What that means is that you'll have to file another application (USCIS Form I-751) in approximately two years, supplying still more proof that your marriage is bona fide.
 A mistake that many couples make is to supply old documents, sometimes even the same ones as they submitted originally.